Russo-Circassian War: Mission of the Vixen

-British adventurer James Stanislaus Bell arrived in Circassia by 1836, in order to provide military aid and medical relief to the Circassians.
-In November 1836 the Russian military brig Ajax detained his ship, in the port of Sujuk-Qale (now Novorossiysk).
+British adventurer James Stanislaus Bell arrived in Circassia by 1836, to provide military aid and medical relief to the Circassians.
+In November 1836 the Russian military brig Ajax detained his ship, the Vixen, in the port of Sujuk-Qale (now Novorossiysk).
 At the time of detention, 8 guns, 800 pounds of gunpowder, and a significant number of weapons had already been unloaded from its side.
-Bell was allowed to leave as he falsely introduced himself as a diplomat, but the ship and the cargo were confiscated in favor of the Russian government and included in the Russian Black Sea fleet.
+Bell was allowed to leave as he falsely introduced himself as a diplomat, but the ship and the cargo were confiscated for the Russian government and included in the Russian Black Sea fleet.

 Left without a ship, Bell remained in Circassia.
 He did not lose time and helped the Circassians in military affairs.
 By 1840, with the support of Polish deserters and Circassians trained by Bell, there were several attacks on Russian forts on the Black Sea and Gelendzhik cordon lines.
-The Circassians employed military tactics taught to them by Bell, such as taking fortifications by storm, and using artillery.
+The Circassians employed military tactics taught to them by Bell, such as taking fortifications by storm and using artillery.